DanRWyg/Encryption-Suite-Project/README.md

 ### Implementation:
 To get a good foundation for this project, I will implementing:
 * AES block cipher (128, 192, and 256 bit implementation)
-* Several common modes of operation: ECB, CBC, CBF, OBF, and CTR
+* Several common modes of operation: ECB, CBC, CFB, OBF, and CTR

 ### Structure: